StackStorm/st2docs/docs/source/upgrade_notes.rst

 .. _ref-upgrade-notes-v3-5:

-* Underlying database field type for storing large values such as action execution result has changed for various database models (ActionExecutionDB, LiveActionDB, WorkflowExecutionDB, TaskExecutionDB, TriggerInstanceDB).
+* The underlying database field type for storing large values such as action execution result has changed for various database models (ActionExecutionDB, LiveActionDB, WorkflowExecutionDB, TaskExecutionDB, TriggerInstanceDB).